MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Products-Commercial-Services/subpart-212.5-Applicability-Certain-Laws-Acquisition-Commercial-Products-Commercial-Services-Commercially-Available-OfftheShelf-Items/section-212.504.md

 (xii) 10 U.S.C.
 4864, Miscellaneous Limitations on the Procurement of Goods Other Than United States Goods.
 10 U.S.C.
 4864 is not applicable to subcontracts valued at or below the simplified acquisition threshold.

-(xiii) 10 U.S.C.
-4871, Reporting Requirement Regarding Dealings with Terrorist Countries.

-(xiv) Section 8116 of the Defense Appropriations Act for Fiscal Year 2010 (Pub.
+(xiii) Section 8116 of the Defense Appropriations Act for Fiscal Year 2010 (Pub.
 L. 111-118) (prohibits mandatory arbitration) and similar sections in subsequent DoD appropriations acts.

-(xv) Domestic Content Restrictions in the National Defense Appropriations Acts for Fiscal Years 1996 and Subsequent Years, unless the restriction specifically applies to commercial products and commercial services.
-For the restriction that specifically applies to commercial ball or roller bearings as end items, see 225.7009-3 (section 8065 of Pub.
+(xiv) Domestic Content Restrictions in the National Defense Appropriations Acts for Fiscal Years 1996 and Subsequent Years, unless the restriction specifically applies to commercial products and commercial services.
+For the restriction that specifically applies to commercial ball or roller bearings as end items, see 225.7009-3 (section 8065, Pub.
 L. 107-117).

 (b) Certain requirements of the following laws have been eliminated for subcontracts at any tier for the acquisition of commercial products, commercial services, or commercial components: